-The Church takes marriage very serious.
+The Church takes marriage very seriously.
 A sacramental marriage is a holy covenant made by a man and a woman before God; their marriage is joined by God.

 What does the Tribunal do?